niceBhaalo/NodeJS-Comprehensive-Notes/Module 2 - http Part 1/Lesson 4 - HTTP Request Part 2.md

 be due to some error and we wouldn't want a parsing error to break the server.
 So we set up a try catch block for this purpose.

+For example we should be receiving an HTML file here which would not be successfully parsed as JSON and throw an error.

 With this, we complete a good enough understanding of what happens behind the scenes.